scgbern/scgpico/content/wiki/projects/mastersbachelorsprojects/insecure-code-qa-web-sites/index.md

 ---
 Title: Predicting insecure code in answers of Q&A web sites
 ---
+#Predicting insecure code in answers of Q&A web sites
 #This project is intended for MSc students
 <br><p>
 #Introduction